 The gregorian calendar

 This is the calendar that most of the western world keeps time to.
 Days of the week and months of the year are named after false deities.
 Days start at midnight and end the following midnight, and there is no reliance on the moon or sun for start or end of months.
 This calendar could not be further from the Scriptures if it tried.

 Well that is what s-a-t-a-n hopes for.
-His alternate reality makes it hard to learn and comprehend the Fathers Way and time keeping.
+His alternate reality makes it hard to learn and comprehend the Fathers Way and time keeping and he has thoroughly hidden and confused what the true calendar is.
 If you wish to follow the Fathers Way, you need to follow the Hebrew Creation Calendar.